mdheisser/Three-React-Template/README.md

 I use it as a fundation for my other projects.

 It is intentionnaly kept small for now and is mostly a WIP.
-It is more some guidelines and best pratices in webgl development than a standalone library.
+It is more some guidelines and best pratices in webgl development than a complete library.

-You can take whatever you need and leave anything you consider unrelevant for your project.
+You can take whatever you need and leave what you consider unrelevant for your project.

 *[Live Demo](https://etienne1911.github.io/three-react-template/)&ensp;&middot;&ensp;[Sandbox](https://codesandbox.io/embed/github/etienne1911/three-react-template/tree/master/?fontsize=14&initialpath=three-react-template%2F&theme=dark&view=preview)*

 ## Motivations

-When I started 3d web dev with ThreeJS, I found lack of frame to develop serious project a main downside.
+When I started 3d web dev with ThreeJS, I found main downside to be the lack of frame to develop serious project.
 I was only coding small demos built from html files which ended up messy.

-With the advent of advanced lib such as React, web dev became much cleaner, and a bit closer to traditional projects such as C++, while keeping flexibility of scripting languages and possibilities offered by markup language to build UI.
+With the advent of advanced lib such as React or typescript, web dev became much cleaner, and a bit closer to traditional projects such as C++, while keeping flexibility of scripting languages and advantages of markup language to build UI.

 Hence the birth of this project.